mwvgroup/Pitt-Google-Broker/docs/source/quick_start/ztf_archive.rst

 All ZTF alerts are submitted at the end of the day to the `ZTF public alerts archive`_.
 The ``ztf_archive`` module is capable of automatically downloading, parsing, and plotting alert data that has been submitted to the public archive.
-Alert data can only be downloaded in groups of daily data releases (i.e. you cannot download individual alerts).
-The following code snippets demonstrates how to download and access data from the ZTF archive.
+Alert data can only be downloaded in groups of daily data releases (i.e., you cannot download individual alerts).
+The following code snippets demonstrate how to download and access data from the ZTF archive.

 Downloading From the Archive